-- An officer or employee of any Federal agency; - A Member of Congress;
+- An officer or employee of any Federal agency;

+- A Member of Congress;

-- An officer or employee of Congress; or - An employee of a Member of Congress.
+- An officer or employee of Congress; or

+- An employee of a Member of Congress.

-Save the SF-LLL in a single PDF file using the following convention for the title "ControlNumber LeadOrganization SF-LLL".
+Save the SF-LLL in a single PDF file using the following convention for the title "ControlNumber\LeadOrganization\SF-LLL".

-xii.
-Waiver Requests: Foreign Entities and Performance of Work in the United States (if applicable)
+x.
+Waiver Requests: Performance of Work in the United States (if applicable)